bloominstituteoftechnology/front-end-project-week/NOTES.md

 https://lambda-notes-backend-mjk.herokuapp.com

-## Notes API
+## Notes APId

 - A server that will deliver notes can be found [here](https://killer-notes.herokuapp.com):

 - One thing to be aware of is that this server is a shared resource.
 Any notes you enter will be viewable to everyone who connects to the server.

-- A note has this basic format:
+- A note has this basic format:dd

 ```js
   {